dandailey/holocron/docs/guides/progress-logging.md

 ### Main Progress Log Entry
 The main progress log entry should be:
 - **Verbose enough for high-level scanning** - you should understand what was accomplished without reading the detailed file
-- **Use markdown formatting** - headers, bullet points, paragraphs for clarity
 - **Include key details** - what was built, how it works, why it matters
-- **Be comprehensive** - cover all significant aspects of the work

 ### Detailed Log File
 The detailed log file should be: